Frequently asked questions (FAQs) for APA/UPA applicants

 There are many scholarship options available beyond the APA/UPA.
 You should refer to the Current Research Scholarships webpage to access the Research Scholarships Database, our Weekly Research Scholarships Email Bulletin and our Scholarships for Postgraduate Research Students information brochure.
 We recommend that you also check your faculty/department’s website for any additional scholarships that they may have on offer.

-I previously held a UPA at University of Sydney for two years for a Masters candidature.
-I’m now starting a brand new PhD candidature.
+I previously held a UPA at University of Sydney for two years for a Masters candidature I completed a couple of years ago.
+I’m now starting a PhD candidature.
 Can I apply for an APA/UPA?

 If your previous scholarship was a UPA you can apply, but the period that you have already held the UPA for will be subtracted from the scholarship tenure if you are awarded an APA/UPA for your PhD.
 So, if you held the UPA for 2 years for the Masters, you could receive an APA/UPA for a maximum of 1.5 years (including the 6 month extension period) for a PhD.